 Ideally manuscripts should be at a point where you've worked on it a while, but have hit a wall.
 If your submit something that's basically finished, we won't have much useful feedback, and if it's too rough, then we'll just be telling you what you already know needs fixing.

 Don't preface with unnecessary info (e.g. "This is an homage to JG Ballard"), because that'll bias the reading.

 Feedback letters must be 1,000+ words, due on the day of the author's workshop.
 You'll give a copy to the author, and email one to me for accountability.

-Instead of just saying things are good or bad, try to articulate the desired and actual effects of the manuscript as fully as you can.
-Don’t just diagnose problems, try to solve them.
-Don't be afraid to make bold suggestions, but do orient your critique toward what you think the writer's trying to accomplish.
+Don’t just say things are good or bad, try to articulate the desired and actual effects of the manuscript as fully as you can.
+If you diagnose a problem, try to offer solutions, the more the better.
+Don't be afraid to make bold suggestions, but do try and feel out what the author’s going for.

 If you have trouble coming up with what to talk about, consider:

 Who are you most interested in, and why?

 Are the central characters well-developed?
 Are any important aspects of characterization absent (e.g. the physical appearance of a character whose homeliness is relevant to the plot)?